lookit/lookit-docs/docs/source/community-study-approval-process.rst

 additional information about participants from another source) as well as what changes you made based on peer feedback.

-At this point, Lookit staff will review your study, focusing primarily on the participant experience.
+At this point, CHS staff will review your study, focusing primarily on the participant experience.
 This is also when any custom code you're using will be reviewed for security or functionality issues.